benja-opazo/home-assistant-hand-recognition/README.md

 | Detection | MQTT topic to subscribe to, plus configurable message filters (property, comparator, value) for routing events. |
 | MediaPipe | Toggle individual gestures on/off and adjust model settings (confidence threshold, max hands, model complexity). |
 | Logs | Live log stream with level and source filters, pause, clear, and download. |

+The default configuration should work out of the box, except for the MQTT credentials that have to be configured.

 ## MQTT Output